zuri-training/Cockroach_qr_generator/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-languages used in this project includes HTML,CSS,JS,PHPTOOLS/FRAMEWORK USED INCLUDES FIGMA,GOGGLEDOC,LARAVEL,DRAWSQL,BOOTSTRAPFramework/QR Code Implementation A QR Code software was used and installed on Laravel on the vs studio terminal, the vs studio is an app used for coding.
+languages used in this project includes HTML,CSS,JS,PHPTOOLS/FRAMEWORK USED INCLUDES FIGMA,GOGGLEDOC,LARAVEL,DRAWSQL,BOOTSTRAP
+Framework/QR Code Implementation A QR Code software was used and installed on Laravel on the vs studio terminal, the vs studio is an app used for coding.
 Laravel is the framework used on vs studio that enabled us implement every single step and process initiated from the backend.
 Laravel also helped ensure everything arranged on the data schema/project structure was implemented thereby ensuring the right data base structure was achieved.
-Link to the QR Code Software used; https://www.simplesoftware.io/#/docs/simple-qrcode We also made our own Login and Registration files using Laravel MVC structure
+Link to the QR Code Software used; https://www.simplesoftware.io/#/docs/simple-qrcode
+We also made our own Login and Registration files using Laravel MVC structure

 # Cockroach_qr_generator